-Underpinning the Positive Learning Framework is an attitude: 'How do I use these skills and strategies to develop environments where all students feel they belong and can trust others?
-Where they get tangible experience of mastery so they know they have talent?
+Underpinning the PLF is an attitude: 'How do I use these skills and strategies to develop environments where all students feel they belong and can trust others?
+Where they get tangible experience of mastery so they know they have talent and have success at learning?
 Where they have opportunities to be responsible and have power and independence?
 And where they feel worthwhile in their contributions and presence so that they see a purpose in showing generosity?'
-By learning to use our skills effectively, we will develop quality learning environments characterised by positive teacher- student relationships.
+By learning to use our skills effectively, we will develop quality learning environments characterised by positive teacher-student relationships.

-The PLF is built on the 'Circle of Courage'®.
-The Circle of Courage® model is grounded in positive psychology and has been developed by Larry Brendtro, Martin Brokenleg and Steve Van Bockern (2002).
-The Circle of Courage identifies four universal growth needs.
+The PLF is built on the 'Circle of Courage'[®].
+The Circle of Courage[®] model is grounded in positive psychology and has been developed by Larry Brendtro, Martin Brokenleg and Steve Van Bockern (2002).
+The Circle of Courage[®] identifies four universal growth needs.
 It identifies the 'vital signs' for positive health and growth.
-All children need opportunities to experience belonging, mastery, independence and generosity, as shown in Figure 1.2 below.
+All children need opportunities to experience belonging, mastery, independence and generosity, as shown in Figure 1.2.

-This Positive Learning Framework is supported by research on resilience and self-worth and esteem by Stanley Coopersmith, as well as epidemiological research conducted in Australia by Fiona Stanley, Sue Richardson and Margot Prior (2005).
+This PLF is supported by research on resilience, self-worth and esteem by Stanley Coopersmith, as well as epidemiological research conducted in Australia by Fiona Stanley, Sue Richardson and Margot Prior (2005).
+See Table 1.1.